 - Give specific compliments: instead of "you're smart" say something like, "I was really impressed with the way you solved that problem" - Say things that are true: people quickly pick up on compliments that aren't true! - Focus on strengths, qualities, and characteristics instead of appearances.
 Tell people what you notice they're good at doing and what qualities and characteristics you appreciate.
 Some students need a little help thinking of qualities, so we spend some time making a list here.
-It is worth noting that often times, students do not know how to Receive compliements, so they will

-It is worth noting that often times, students do not know how to Receive compliements, so they will deflect "Oh, no I am not" or "It was a lucky throw", or "Not as good as you are at X".
+It is worth noting that often, students do not know how to Receive compliments, so they will deflect "Oh, no I am not" "It was a lucky throw", or "Not as good as you are at X".